 Instead of accepting an insurance company’s lowball settlement offer, you need legal counsel in your corner to protect your rights.
-Our South Carolina car accident lawyers will assist you every step of the way.
+Our South Carolina car accident lawyers at Miller, Dawson, Sigal & Ward will assist you every step of the way.
 We will ensure that you get the best settlement possible for your damages.

 The Law Allows You to File a Claim for Your Car Accident

-If you’re found more than 50% responsible, you won’t be able to file a claim.
+If you are found more than 50% responsible, you won’t be able to file a claim.
 Any percentage below 50% is acceptable, but whatever rate you are responsible for will get deducted from your final settlement reward.
-To prove that you weren’t at fault or less than 50% responsible, you’ll need evidence and a solid case backing up your claim.
+To prove that you weren’t at fault or were less than 50% responsible, you’ll need evidence and a solid case backing up your claim.